webdevaminul/WDA-Products-Filter/README.md

     npm run dev
    ```

-6. **Accessing the Application**:

-- Ensure both the backend and frontend servers are running.
-- Visit http://localhost:3000 in your browser to view backend.
-- Visit http://localhost:5000 in your browser to view react application.

 ## Important

-Ensure you have the required environment variables set up in the .env file for smooth operation.
+Ensure both the backend and frontend servers are running and you have the required environment variables set up in the .env file for smooth operation.

 ## Creadit & Contributions